Akshayjain97/Non-Uniform_Illumination/README.md

 # Non-Uniform_Illumination
-we introduce an attack technique, which is the Non-Uniform Illumination (NUI) of images to fool the CNN models.
-In this attack, the images are perturbed by adding a NUI mask of different intensities.
+we introduce a novel attack technique, Non-Uniform Illumination (NUI), where images are subtly altered using varying NUI masks.

 The (NUI) attack mask is created using several non-linear equations generating non-uniform variations of brightness and darkness exploiting the spatial structure of the image.
 We demonstrate how the proposed (NUI) attack degrades the performance of VGG, ResNet, MobilenetV3-small and InceptionV3 models on various renowned datasets, including CIFAR10, Caltech256, and TinyImageNet.
 We evaluate the proposed attack’s effectiveness on various classes of images.